 To get there, yes, you need the succor and support of civilization and its myriad amenities — all of which cost real money.
 Hence the job search — I get it — a job helps with little things like eating and not wearing a paper bag.

 In my experience, pursuing an art job, however, is counter-productive when one is trying to be an artist or, for that matter, seeking a job.
 Instead, you should address your financial needs with an old-school day job and focus your after-hours wholeheartedly on your creative work.

 Artists Should Get Day Jobs

-For example, I?ve worked in a few newsrooms hacking by the column inch.
+For example, I’ve worked in a few newsrooms hacking by the column inch.
 The work had its own creative challenges (like writing the weekly police blotter) and was often a soul-enriching experience.
 After writing on-the-clock all day, however, writing off-the-clock seemed punitive.
-I?d rather drink a bottle of wine with my wife and brag about the book I might someday write.
-It felt productive but it wasn?t necessarily a calling.
+I’d rather drink a bottle of wine with a friend and brag about the book I might someday write.
+It felt productive but it wasn’t necessarily a calling.

 Career Advice for Creatives

 Work in the service industry waiting tables, working retail, or even punching the clock at a civil service job.
 Regular exposure to the public in all its facets will provide more raw material than you could ever capture in your creative work.
 Adjust your lifestyle accordingly.
 Or you can be evil like I was and be a telemarketer.
 My ear for dialogue, let alone my preternatural interview technique and ability to peddle my creative wares over a cold call come as a direct result of the thousands of telemarketing calls I perpetrated before going pro.